-"EMT" means the European MiFID Template;
+EMT means the European MiFID Template.

-"EUWA" The European Union (Withdrawal) Act 2018;
+EUWA means the European Union (Withdrawal) Act 2018.

-"FCA" the Financial Conduct Authority, or such successor regulatory authority as may be appointed from time to time, and (where applicable) its predecessors including the Financial Services Authority;
+FCA means the Financial Conduct Authority, or such successor regulatory authority as may be appointed from time to time, and (where applicable) its predecessors including the Financial Services Authority.

-"FCA Regulations" the rules contained in the Collective Investment Schemes Sourcebook (COLL) as part of the FCA Rules as they may be amended or updated from time to time;
+FCA Regulations means the rules contained in the Collective Investment Schemes Sourcebook (COLL) as part of the FCA Rules as they may be amended or updated from time to time.

-"FCA Rules" the FCA's Handbook of Rules and Guidance (including the COLL Sourcebook);
+FCA Rules means the FCA's Handbook of Rules and Guidance (including the COLL Sourcebook).